Before you visit us, please take note of our policies so we can keep visits safe,

 enjoyable and efficient for you and all of our clients.

-Grocery carts are not permitted inside clinic, nor can they be used to transport pets.
+- Shopping carts are not permitted inside the clinic, and cannot be used to transport pets.

-Do not bring in lost/stray pets for services or containment (we can only scan them to see if they have a microchip).
+- Please do not bring in female pets actively in heat or stray animals for containment (we can only scan strays for a microchip).

-Full payment is due at the time services are rendered.
-We do not offer payment plans, CareCredit, or accept checks.
-For your convenience, we accept payment by cash, debit card or credit card (Visa, MasterCard & Discover).
+- Full payment is due at the time of service.
+We accept payment by cash, debit card or credit card (Visa, MasterCard & Discover).
+We do not accept checks or American Express cards.

 When NOT To Visit Us